-We did not offer pension benefits to our named executive officers during 2022.
+We did not offer pension benefits to our named executive officers during 2023.
 We offer nonqualified deferred compensation benefits to our named executive officers through our BrightSpring Health Services Nonqualified Deferred Compensation Plan, under which our named executive officers are permitted to defer up to 50% of their annual salary.
-None of named executive officers elected to defer any compensation with respect to 2022.
+Ms. Yowler is the only named executive officer who elected to defer compensation with respect to 2023.